 Over the course of the year, the School District revises its budget as it accounts for unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2023.
+The final amendment to the budget was adopted in June 2024.
 A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplementary information of these financial statements.

 Comparing the original budget to the final amendment, total revenue increased, particularly state and federal sources.
-This is due to increased funding that became available to support the School District throughout the pandemic and higher student enrollment than originally anticipated.
+This is due to increased funding that became available to support the School District throughout the pandemic and beyond, an increased investment in state grant funds, and higher student enrollment than originally anticipated.
 Expenditures increased in the final amendment compared to the original budget, as the School District implemented spending plans for the increased state and federal sources that support the instructional, support, and technological needs of the School District.

-Comparing the final budget to the actual results, revenue was less than the budget by \$0.2 million.
+Comparing the final budget to the actual results, revenue was less than the budget by \$2.0 million.
 Expenditures per the actual results were less than the final budget, which is attributable to unspent grants that will be carried over to fiscal year 2024 as well as remaining budgeted funds that resulted from conservative spending to conclude the fiscal year.